ACCakut/pan-genome-visualization/README.md

 You can change this variable to point to your own data - you will need a webserver either local or remote, to host the data.
 Make sure your server has [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.

 Below is explained how to run the application locally.
-This section assumes you are able to succesfully run th e application with the default data (see section above).
+This section assumes you are able to succesfully run the application with the default data (see section above).
 There will be 2 web servers running at the same time: one to host the application itself (just like before), another to host the data.

 - Gather your data, using the following directory structure: